 There is a Buddha quote that definitely applies to seeing beauty.
 It is, “We don’t see the world as it is, we see the world as we are.”
 In other words, if you are unhappy or discouraged, chances are you won’t see anything of beauty no matter where you are looking.
 On the other hand, when you are at peace and your soul is joyful, just about everything glows.
 With that in mind, if you aren’t seeing beauty around you, perhaps the greatest home improvement project starts out by working within.

 Another great way to make seeing beauty all around us is to establish habits that make it a regular part of your day.
 One way to do that would be to listen to catchy song like Macy Gray’s “Beauty in the World.”
 I dare you to listen to this song and not only get happy—but watch the attached photos in the video and see how amazing and gorgeous even simple and every day things can be when we take the time to look.

-Today I encourage you to take the “A” in SMART Living and see the artful and beautiful things that exist all around you.
+Today I encourage you to take the “A” in SMART Living and with awareness see the artful and beautiful things that exist all around you.

 “Though we travel the world over to find the beautiful, we must carry it with us or we find it not.” ~Ralph Waldo Emerson

 “Beauty is not in the face; beauty is a light in the heart.” ~Kahlil Gibran